Blessing-AkP/DevOps_Microservices/project-ml-microservice-kubernetes/README.md

 [![CircleCI](https://dl.circleci.com/status-badge/img/gh/Blessing-AkP/DevOps_Microservices/tree/master.svg?style=svg)](https://dl.circleci.com/status-badge/redirect/gh/Blessing-AkP/DevOps_Microservices/tree/master)

-## Project Overview
+## INTRODUCTION

-In this project, you will apply the skills you have acquired in this course to operationalize a Machine Learning Microservice API.
+This project operationalizes a Machine Learning Microservices API using various DevOps approaches.

-You are given a pre-trained, `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
-You can read more about the data, which was initially taken from Kaggle, on [the data source site](https://www.kaggle.com/c/boston-housing).
-This project tests your ability to operationalize a Python flask app—in a provided file, `app.py`—that serves out predictions (inference) about housing prices through API calls.
-This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.
+The main goal of this project is to shows how a pre-trained SKLEARN model, that has been trained to predict housing prices in Boston with several other features, can be operationalized and deployed in containers using kubernetes.
+The python flask app serve as application (app.py) for the model, which serves out prediction about housing prices through API calls.
+Any pre-trained machine learning model, such as those for image recognition and data labeling, could be incorporated into this project.

-### Project Tasks
+### Procedures

-Your project goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
-In this project you will:
+Using Kubernetes, which is an open-source technology for automating the deployment of containerized applications, the project's goal is to operationalize this functional machine learning microservice, through the following processes.
-* Test your project code using linting
+* Test the project code using linting
 * Complete a Dockerfile to containerize this application
-* Deploy your containerized application using Docker and make a prediction
+* Deploy the containerized application using Docker and make a prediction
 * Improve the log statements in the source code for this application
 * Configure Kubernetes and create a Kubernetes cluster
 * Deploy a container using Kubernetes and make a prediction
-* Upload a complete Github repo with CircleCI to indicate that your code has been tested
+* Upload a complete Github repo with CircleCI to indicate that thecode has been tested successfully.

 You can find a detailed [project rubric, here](https://review.udacity.com/#!/rubrics/2576/view).

-**The final implementation of the project will showcase your abilities to operationalize production microservices.**

 ---